astrazeneca-cgr-publications/DrugnomeAI-release/README.md

          - `3A`: Tier 3B

 Label option may be specified in the following way: `-p tchem` or -t 3A.
 For multiple choices, use ' ' (space) as a separator, e.g. `-t 1 2 3A` etc.
-In the disease-specific run, labels of a given choice are fetched automatically by drugnome-ai for the genes being associated with the specified disease.
+In the disease-specific run, labels of a given choice are fetched automatically by DrugnomeAI for the genes being associated with the specified disease.

 #### Supervised learning models
-- `drugnomeAI` runs 8 different supervised models by default: Extra Trees, Random Forest, SVC, Gradient Boosting, XGBoost, Deep Neural Net, Stacking Classifier and Naive Bayes.
+- `DrugnomeAI` runs 8 different supervised models by default: Extra Trees, Random Forest, SVC, Gradient Boosting, XGBoost, Deep Neural Net, Stacking Classifier and Naive Bayes.
-- It is also possible to run `drugnomeAI` with the `-f / --fast` option, which will force drugnomeAI to train only 4 classifiers: `Extra Trees`, `Random Forest`, `SVC` and `Gradient Boosting`.
+- It is also possible to run `DrugnomeAI` with the `-f / --fast` option, which will force DrugnomeAI to train only 4 classifiers: `Extra Trees`, `Random Forest`, `SVC` and `Gradient Boosting`.
 - Additionally, the user may explicitly specify which supervised models to be used for training via the `-s` option.
 The available model options are coded as follows:
   - `et`: Extra Trees
   - `rf`: Random Forest